peter03/aaronApplicationPlatform/README.md

 Installation:

 - see readme.txt for requisites
-- download files (keep file structure!)
+- download files of the master branch (keep file structure!)
 - execute dbscript_aaap.sql in SQL Server MMS to create database